meins111/Grimdark/LifePath/Childhood/Childhood.md

 ## Overview
 The early years of your character's life can and will have left marks (or even scars) on him.
 Was he born to a noble family or to an inderhive joy girl Just making do?
 Was he one of the few to enjoy a somewhat intact family or was he faced with coldness, distancy or even outright abandonment?

-## To Embrace or to Reject?
+> [!todo] To Embrace or to Reject (ToDo)
-You should note down whether your character embraces or (potentially secretly) rejects his own upbringing.
-Some of the options in [[LifePath/Childhood/List of Childhoods]] may provide different sets of Character Creation Modifiers based on your character embracing or rejecting his upbringing.
+> You should note down whether your character embraces or (potentially secretly) rejects his own upbringing.
+This will alter the character creation modifiers you will get from the selected option (typically the reverse).

 ## Character Creation Effect
 * One Attribute increase (+3)